Kehet/imagick-layout-engine/README.md

 ## License

-GNU GENERAL PUBLIC LICENSE version 3.
+GNU GENERAL PUBLIC LICENSE version 3 or later.
 Please see [License File](LICENSE) for more information.